vaeryn-uk/ollama-cli-code-agent/README.md

 # Ollama CLI Code Agent

-This project provides a command-line interface that wraps an AI agent powered by Ollama.
+A hobby project implementing an experimental command-line coding agent.
-Use it to generate code, analyze repositories and manage development tasks directly from your terminal.
+Use it to generate code, analyze repositories, and manage development tasks directly from your terminal.

+## Features

+- Ollama-first; local LLM support.
+- OpenAI support for more powerful models.
+- Session management and context usage tracking.
+- Project-centric storage and configuration.

+## Dependencies & Installation

+TODO.

 ## Configuration